 Certainly not horse related but since my blog is a diary of sorts, I thought I would save this story here so I can remember it when I am old and gray.
 You might or might not find it of interest or you may have a similar "place" that you remember from your childhood.

 Powell's Mansion was an old deserted home south of Hardy, Nebraska - just across the river into Kansas.
+For a long time, I thought it was "Pal's Mansion".
 Anyone who had grown up in the Superior/Hardy area in the 70's knows the house I am talking about.
 And from recent Facebook posts, it seems the legend continued in the 80's and 90's.
 These pictures were shared by an underclassman who did a story for our school newspaper, The Flashlight, most likely in 1980 or 1981.

 The story as I remember was this spectacular home was built by a man named George Powell.
 Shortly after moving in, the house burned to the ground.
 Mr. Powell rebuilt the house and tragedy struck again!
 After moving into the home, his wife died unexpectedly and her death was unexplained.
 Believing the house was cursed, he quickly abandoned it, leaving dishes, clothes and possessions behind.